 If you are a skilled migration assessment applicant, we provide the Commonwealth Department of Home Affairs with your assessment outcome, education qualifications, employment information, identification details relevant to your skilled migration application and your migration agent’s details (if applicable).

 ACS may disclose personal information for secondary purposes that are related to the primary collection purpose but only in situations where it is reasonable to expect such information to be disclosed.
 Typically, this would be for internal business practices (auditing, product development, IT support and service providers, credit and collection agencies etc).

 ACS is represented on a number of international bodies (including IFIP, SEARCC and IP3) and is a signatory to the Seoul Accord.
 It does not disclose any personal information to these bodies other than that of the ACS’s appointed representatives.

-ACS will from time to time enter into contractual agreements with other organisations to provide services/benefits to ACS members.
-On occasion, personal information on ACS members will be released to those contracted third parties for the purposes that the contract was entered into.
-Our contracted third parties may use similar marketing strategies and channels as ACS.
-Members have an Opt In option on ACS' website to grant consent to receive such third party communications.
+ACS’s contracted third parties may use similar marketing strategies and channels as ACS.
+Members have an Opt In option on ACS's website to grant consent to receive such third party communications.
 Also, ACS will be expanding its options for members to choose which third party communications they would like to receive and the frequency.
 Non-members can use the unsubscribe option available on marketing communications.

 Likewise, members and others who have registered for an ACS event have an Opt In option to receive SMS communications (typically reminders for events).